 - indenting is increased at SUBROUTINE, MODULE, FUNCTION, SELECT CASE, DO and so on, and decreased as appropriate

-- is capable to convert from fixed format to free format, and the other way around
+- is capable to convert from fixed format to free format (the other way around would be nice)

 - is capable to convert 'end' statements to 'end subroutine', 'end program' or 'end module' statements to facilitate the conversion from Fortran-77 to Fortran-90

-- does not 'beautify' the source: if I put 3 spaces somewhere in the middle of a line, they should be preserved
+- does not by default 'beautify' the source: if I put 3 spaces somewhere in the middle of a line, they should be preserved

 - does not break long lines: every decent compiler can handle long lines, and breaking lines by hand is not that difficult or time consuming

 - is capable to process 'tabbed input' (i.e. a tab is used in the first 6 characters of a fixed-format Fortran line)

 - indents correctly from Fortran-4 to Fortran-2018 or later

 - works on a line-per-line basis, so that the indenting can start and end at any line in the source

 The indenter does not have to parse a Fortran statement completely, but it should not be easily fooled by constructs like:

 do 10 i=1.10 ! this is not a do statement, but an assignment ! to the variable 'do10i' done = 20 ! this is an assignment to the variable 'done' subroutine(x) = 20 ! not a subroutine statement realfunctioncalc(x) ! must be recognized as a function statement do 10 i=1,n do 10 j=1,m ...
 10 continue ! this must be recognized as ending two loops #ifdef one ! the indenter should be capable to see that this is only one do statement, ! and not indent twice do i =1,1 #else do i=1,n #endif

-And it would be nice if the program runs in Linux, BSD, Windows and OS X.
+And it would be nice if the program runs in Linux, BSD, Windows and MacOS.

 I decided to try to write a Fortran indenter, using the requirements above.
-It took me more time than I thought, but in the end I am very happy with the result, especially because the easy interoperability with gvim.
+It took me more time than I thought, but in the end I am very happy with the result, especially because the easy interoperability with vim.
 I did my best to fulfil all requirements above.
 The program is developed using Linux (Ubuntu), g++, flex and bison.